apache/incubator-brooklyn/docs/website/download/index.md

 </div><!-- row -->

 We also publish Maven artifacts for Apache Brooklyn.
 These are available from [Maven Central](https://search.maven.org/#search%7Cga%7C1%7Corg.apache.brooklyn).

+<a name="java-footnote">*</a> We recommend Java 1.7 as this platform has had the most testing.
+Java 1.8 may also be suitable.
+Brooklyn is
+not compatible with Java 1.6 or earlier versions.

 ## What next?